Samuel Gobat: Biography

 His nephew was Charles Albert Gobat.

 Missionary career

 He visited Ethiopia twice, the first time from the beginning of 1830 to the end of 1832; returning to Europe, he took his wife Maria May, 1834.
 He then returned in March 1835, but his own ill health (he writes that he was confined to his bed, "suffering cruel pains") forced him to return to Europe in 1836.
-His journal of his stay in Ethiopia (Sejour en Abyssinie) was published in 1835 at Paris, and later translated into English as Journal of Three Years' Residence in Abyssinia.
+His journal of his stay in Ethiopia (Séjour en Abyssinie) was published in 1834 at Geneva, and later translated into English as Journal of Three Years' Residence in Abyssinia.
 From 1839 to 1842 lived in Malta, where he supervised an Arabic translation of the Bible.
 During this time he was a missionary of the Church Mission Society.